josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 *   You learned how to use observables

 This concludes the "Tour of Heroes" tutorial.
-You're ready to learn more about Angular development in the fundamentals section, starting with the [Architecture](guide/architecture "Architecture") guide.
+You are ready to learn more about Angular development in the fundamentals section, starting with the [Architecture](guide/architecture "Architecture") guide.

 @reviewed 2022-02-28